The south-western Sydney koala population is Sydney’s largest and is one of the most significant koala populations in NSW.

 Disease monitoring

-Every 2 years, we are monitoring the chlamydia status of Campbelltown–Wollondilly koalas.
-Surveys done in 2021 and 2023 confirmed that Campbelltown koalas remain chlamydia-free, but that chlamydia is present in the population south of Appin.
+Every 2 years, we monitor the chlamydia status of Campbelltown–Wollondilly koalas.
+Surveys done in 2021, 2023, and 2025 confirmed that Campbelltown koalas remain chlamydia-free, but that chlamydia is present in the population south of Appin.

 Population estimate